magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 *Technical bulletin updated on May 17, 2017.*

-These instructions apply to anyone upgrading to Magento Open Source (formerly Community Edition) or Magento Commerce (formerly Enterprise Edition) version 2.1.6 whose installation runs custom themes.
+These instructions apply to anyone upgrading to {{site.data.var.ce}} or {{site.data.var.ee}} version 2.1.6 whose installation runs custom themes.
 This Technical Bulletin provides both a discussion of the issue and a link to our hot fix for 2.1.6.

 ### Who needs this information?
 You need to read this bulletin if you've upgraded to Magento 2.1.6 (Open Source or Commerce) and are experiencing any of the following issues: